bryanbraun/bryanbraun.github.io/_posts/2014-10-19-an-overview-of-javascripts-try-catch.md

 ---
 title: "An Overview of Javascript's try-catch"
 date: 2014-10-19 22:00:59
-last_modified_at: 2020-08-25
+last_modified_at: 2025-03-29
 related: [
-  "Every Possible Way to Define a Javascript Function" ]
+  "Every Possible Way to Define a Javascript Function", "Breaking down circular dependencies in JavaScript modules" ]
 ---

 Javascript has a pattern called try-catch that can be a bit confusing if you aren't used to it.
-I just finished a fantastic javascript book, which covered the topic well, so I thought I'd share what I learned.
+I just finished a fantastic Javascript book, which covered the topic well, so I thought I'd share what I learned.

 ## What is try-catch?